Braided distributivity: Deriving Laplaza's requirements

 The equivalent form of VII obtained by these transformations is shown in Figure~21.

-Here the three isomorphisms in the lower right can, by naturality of $\delta$, be equivalently replaced with a single arrow labeled $\delta_{A,BC,BD}$, pointing from the $A((BC)\oplus(BD))$ at the bottom to the $A(BC)\oplus A(BD)$ at the middle of the right column.
+Here the three morphisms in the lower right can, by naturality of $\delta$, be equivalently replaced with a single arrow labeled $\delta_{A,BC,BD}$, pointing from the $A((BC)\oplus(BD))$ at the bottom to the $A(BC)\oplus A(BD)$ at the middle of the right column.
 This arrow and the two adjacent arrows in Figure~21 match the lower path in Figure~13 from the lower left to the upper right corner (clockwise in Figure~21 matches counterclockwise in Figure~13).
 So these arrows in Figure~21 can be equivalently replaced by the other path between the same corners of Figure~13.
 The result is Figure~22.

-The arrow across the top of Figure~22 and the two arrows in the right column can be equivalently replaced by a single arrow, thanks to the naturality of $\delta$ (applied to the isomorphisms $\gamma_{A,B}$, $1_C$, and $1_D$).
+The arrow across the top of Figure~22 and the two arrows in the right column can be equivalently replaced by a single arrow, thanks to the naturality of $\delta$ (applied to the morphisms $\gamma_{A,B}$, $1_C$, and $1_D$).
 The result of this simplification is Figure~23.

-This diagram, which no longer involves $\delta$, commutes by virtue of the Joyal-Street property (Figure~19).
-This completes the proof that Laplaza's coherence condition VII follows from VI plus the coherence properties of braided monoidal categories plus naturality of $\delta$.
+This diagram, which no longer involves $\delta$, commutes by virtue of the Yang-Baxter equation (Figure~19).
+This completes the proof that Laplaza's requirement~VII follows from VI plus the coherence properties of braided monoidal categories plus naturality of $\delta$. \end{proof}

 We turn next to the proof that $\text{VI}\implies\text{VIII}$.
-Laplaza's condition VIII, our goal in this proof, is, like VI and VII, about distributing two factors, $A$ and $B$, across a sum $C\oplus D$, but now one factor $A$ is on the left of $C\oplus D$ and the other factor $B$ is on the right.
-The coherence condition says that we get the same isomorphism whether we distribute $A$ across $C\oplus D$ first and then $B$ across $(AC)\oplus(AD)$ or we distribute $B$ across $C\oplus D$ first and then $A$ across $(CB)\oplus(DB)$.
+Laplaza's requirement~VIII, our goal in this proof, is, like VI and VII, about distributing two factors, $A$ and $B$, across a sum $C\oplus D$, but now one factor $A$ is on the left of $C\oplus D$ and the other factor $B$ is on the right.
+The requirement says that we get the same isomorphism whether we distribute $A$ across $C\oplus D$ first and then $B$ across $(AC)\oplus(AD)$ or we distribute $B$ across $C\oplus D$ first and then $A$ across $(CB)\oplus(DB)$.
 Figure~24 is the diagram whose commutativity expresses this.
 As before, we have indicated with dashed arrows the places where three of our arrows represent a right distributivity isomorphism $\delta^{\#}$.

 We now proceed, as in the preceding proof, to transform this diagram into equivalent diagrams, until we obtain one that is known to commute.
 We begin with the two arrows across the top of the diagram, which can, by naturality of $\delta$, be equivalently replaced by